- About Us

 Contact us if you have been affected by COVID and your income exceeds the maximum allowed.
 We may be able to assist you if:

-Anyone under age 65 - OR 65 and older who did not received LIHEAP between November 2019 and March 2020
+Anyone under age 65 - OR 65 and older who did not received LIHEAP Currently Closed.
+Please check back!

 Please continue to pay your bill.
-65 and older that received LIHEAP between Novembers 2019 and December 2020 - We will call you.
+65 and older that received LIHEAP Currently Closed Please check back for updates!

 Under age 65 and those over 65 who have not received LIHEAP – Heating program begins December 2nd,2020